 The XML toolbar button menu and the Actions menu both contain commands to reformat XML and XHTML text (but not non-XHTML HTML).
 Reformatting enables XML/XHTML to be compared more easily, affecting the appearance and layout of the files on-screen and how they are compared.
 However, it does not change the content of the files: whitespace is not added or removed, neither is content re-ordered.
 This means that you can see changes clearly in even the most densely formatted XML files, without sacrificing the fidelity of a true textual comparison.
 Reformatted files can be edited, merged, and saved as usual.

-You can use the File Types preference page to enable or disable the automatic reformatting of XML and XHTML files when they are opened in a new text comparison window.
+You can use the File Types settings page to enable or disable the automatic reformatting of XML and XHTML files when they are opened in a new text comparison window.

 Only use the XML toolbar menu and related Actions menu items (or the aforementioned automatic reformatting) on true XML/XHTML files.
 An error message will be displayed if these commands are used on non-XML text (e.g. HTML that is non-valid XHTML), and the results may be undefined.